Afrocentrism: Afrocentricity book

-However, Wilson J. Moses, said of Asante: "His second book, The Afrocentric Idea (1987), was a creative and in some respects brilliant but rambling theoretical work, much influenced by the revolution in "critical theory" that occurred in American intellectual life during the late 1970s and early 1980s."
-Some also assert that the definition of Afrocentricity has never sat still long enough to be properly described and accurately critiqued.

 Afrocentric education

 Afrocentric education is education designed to empower peoples of the African diaspora.
 A central premise behind it is that many Africans have been subjugated by limiting their awareness of themselves and indoctrinating them with ideas that work against them.
 To control a people's culture is to control their tools of self-determination in relationship to others.
 Like educational leaders of other cultures, proponents assert that what educates one group of people does not necessarily educate and empower another group–so they assert educational priorities distinctly for the Africans in a given context.

 Afrocentric theology

 The black church in the United States developed out of the creolization of African spirituality and European-American Christianity; early members of the churches made certain stories their own.
 During the antebellum years, the idea of deliverance out of slavery, as in the story of Exodus, was especially important.
 After Reconstruction and the restoration of white supremacy, their hope was based on deliverance from segregation and other abuses.
 They found much to respond to in the idea of a personal relationship with Jesus, and shaped their churches by the growth of music and worship styles that related to African as well as European-American traditions.

 Twentieth-century "Africentric approaches" to Christian theology and preaching have been more deliberate.
 Writers and thinkers emphasize "Black presence" in the Christian Bible, including the idea of a "Black Jesus".